ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/storage-design.md

 # Storage design
 {: #storage-design}

-The Cross-Region Resiliency pattern for Web Apps includes highly available cloud storage options for the application, backup, and log data.
+The web app cross-region resiliency pattern uses highly available cloud storage options for the application, backup, and log data.

-The following are the IBM Cloud storage recommendations for Web Apps:

--   Use VPC Block Storage for the database tier.
-VPC Block storage is [highly available and durable](https://cloud.ibm.com/docs/vpc?topic=vpc-storageavailability) and provides built-in high availability within a single availability zone and provides the best IOPs and latency.
+-   Block Storage for VPC is used for the database tier.
+Block Storage for VPC is [highly available and durable](https://cloud.ibm.com/docs/vpc?topic=vpc-storageavailability), provides built-in high availability within a single availability zone and the best IOPs and latency.
 Provision VPC block storage in multiple zones to protect data from zone outages.

--   Use Cloud Object Storage to store static web content as well as for logs and backups.
-Cloud Object Storage (COS) is highly available, durable, and secure and provides region and cross-region [resiliency options](https://cloud.ibm.com/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints).
+-   Object Storage is used to store static web content as well as for logs and backups.
+Object Storage (COS) is highly available, durable, and secure and provides region and cross-region [resiliency options](https://cloud.ibm.com/docs/cloud-object-storage/basics?topic=cloud-object-storage-endpoints).
 Use region COS buckets for web content and logs and cross-region COS buckets for backups.